spiralizing/spiralizing.github.io/DSEntries/CenterOfEffect.md

  67
 ```
 and then, we can compute the center of effect with the function `get_center_effect()`, this function can accept a sigle array of numbers representing the notes in MIDI notation or two arrays of numbers representing the notes in MIDI notation and their respective durations.
 Duration units are irrelevant since the algorithm involves a normalization.
-and then, we can compute the center of effect with the function `get_center_effect()`, this function can accept a sigle array of numbers representing the notes in MIDI notation or two arrays of numbers representing the notes in MIDI notation and their respective durations.
-Duration units are irrelevant since the algorithm involves a normalization.

 We can see that each center of effect is different, for C major: